 Below is an overview of the year for each year group.
 This has been shared with other schools in our community as it is important for us to serve others.

-From Year 2 upwards, spelling is taught as a discrete lesson three times per week using the No Nonsense Spelling scheme.
+From Year 2 upwards, spelling is taught 4-5 times per week using the Rising Stars Spelling scheme.
 The lessons focus on teaching spelling rules, patterns and strategies.
-The scheme also allows time for the children to learn and practise their year group spelling words.
+The scheme also allows time for the children to learn and practise the statutory spellings for each year group.
+In Year 1, spelling begins in Term 5 and is taught alongside phonics, as the main focus throughout the year is around phonics.

 Handwriting is regularly taught in Early Years and KS1; children learn to form letters cursively and they are taught which letters belong to which letter family.
-Handwriting interventions continue throughout KS2 to enable all children to make progress with their letter formation.
+In lower KS2, whole class handwriting is taught once a week and interventions occur when necessary.
+Handwriting interventions continue in upper KS2 to enable all children to make progress with their letter formation.

 The impact of our writing curriculum is evidenced largely through teacher assessment.
 Formative assessment happens regularly during the day as children are given opportunities to write in subjects from all across the curriculum; from this assessment, teachers adapt their planning accordingly to meet the needs of their class and ensure progress in skills is being made.
 In terms of summative assessment, the children are required to do two ‘unaided writes’ every short term; teachers assess this writing alongside a year group assessment framework to decide on a final judgement.
 We moderate writing several times a year, both internally and with other local schools, to ensure that our assessments are accurate.
 Through successful coverage of the curriculum, our writing results at the end of KS2 will exceed the national average and our progress scores will be positive.

-Spelling and grammar assessments are done three times a year, using the Rising Stars assessment materials.
-Children are also tested four times a year on the year group spelling words and progress over the year is recorded.
+Spelling and grammar assessments are completed three times a year in KS2, using the NFER assessment materials.
+In Year 2, previous SATs papers are used for assessment.
+All children are also tested three times a year on the statutory year group spelling words and progress over the year is recorded.

 A further important way of measuring success is through discussions between teachers and senior leaders.
 Formal meetings are held at regular intervals in the year, during which the writing attainment and progress of all children is discussed; these meetings involve the class teacher, writing lead and SENCO.